 Adel Dam is run by the Yorkshire Wildlife Trust, a woodland, wetland and pond reserve situated in the south east corner of the beautiful Golden Acre Park.
 Only service dogs are allowed in the actual nature reserve as long as they are wearing their service jackets.

 Adel Dam is a small site but very rich in plant and animal / bird species.
-Sadly at present only one bird hide ( the Kingfisher hide ) is accessible but don’t let this fact put you off from a visit.
+Sadly at present only one bird hide is accessible- but don’t let this fact put you off from a visit.
 This hide is fabulous and accessible.
 Wheelchair users will be able to see the feeding station in front of the bird hide.
 Top tip – take a flask of your favorite brew and spend a good while in the hide.
 Your likely to see all the regular species but also Gt S Woodpecker, Nuthatch, all the tit species and so many more.
 I regularly see Kingfisher here, Sparrow Hawk, Mandarin ducks, and caught a glimse of an Otter!
 Cheeky squirrels visit and compete for the nuts with the Nuthatch!
 Which is a comical scene.
 Deer are also often in and out of the reserve.

 Park in the disabled parking areas of Golden Acre Park.
 Often an ice cream van here!

 Head to the bottom of the car park and bear left under the arched stone bridge.
 Turn right and head along the now level path until you get to the lake.
 There is a nice covered bird viewing structure here – a great place for seeing the residents of the lake.
 Keep an eye skyward as often Red Kites can be seen overhead.
 From this viewing point follow the path which goes from tarmac to dirt on the right hand side of the lake.
 It is a little rough in small places.
 Follow this track through the woods until you reach two paths in front of you, one stays close to the rear of the lake and one bears slightly more to the right with a wooden fence in between the paths.
 Head down this path and soon you will see a wooden hut and metal gate on your right.
 Here you will need your Radar Key to access Adel Dam Nature Reserve.
 Please secure the gate once your passed it.
 Look out for friendly Robins and squirrels here.
-Follow the path and soon you will see a sign for the Kingfisher Hide.
+Follow the path and soon you will see a sign for the first hide.
 As mentioned stay a good while in here and you will be rewarded with lots to see.
 The only negative with the hide is that there are too many wood benches that may need rearranging so you can get near to the viewing openable windows.

 When you come out the hide you can go back to the main reserve path and head left for a short distance.
 Go as far as you feel comfortable on the terrain.
 No point trying to get as far as the second hide as it is across a very narrow bridge and steps.